 • Many temps move from job to job, with assignments not lasting long.

 They repeatedly enter new work environments lacking on-the-job experience and knowledge.

-• They also often lack supervision.
+• They often lack supervision.

 • They might use muscles not commonly used.

 • They might work without proper personal protective equipment (PPE) such as respirators, hard hats or steel-toe boots, or they may not know how to properly use and maintain PPE such as respirators, eye protection, and fall protection harnesses.